-On my fall adventure trip a couple weeks back I picked up a local brand of granola bar.
-They were named after the Adirondacks – DAK bars – so I decided to try them out!
-It was my mid-hike snack and I love it so much that I carried the wrapper in my pocket for the entire treacherous hike.
-At the summit the strong winds tried to pry it from my unzipped pocket, but I sprang after it and caught it!
+At the summit the strong winds tried to pry the wrapper from my unzipped pocket, but I sprang after it and caught it!
 Phew!
 I really wanted to replicate it at home! 🙂

-So here you have it – the Strawberry-Ginger Granola Bar.
-It took me two attempts to get it just how I remembered.
-Full of gingery zing, selectively dotted with strawberries and a nice crisp crunch.
+So here you have it – the Strawberry Ginger Granola Bar.
+It took me two attempts to get the recipe to turn out exactly how I remembered.
+Crisp and full of seeds.
+Sweet strawberries and just enough ginger zing to keep you moving on the trail.

 Like any granola bar that’s out of the wrapper, it will get less crisp with time.
 I suggest you freeze them to keep them crunchy.
 So here’s your inspiration to get out and enjoy the nice fall weather before it’s gone!